Halbach array: Sphere

 Higher fields are possible by optimising the spherical design to take account of the fact that it is composed of point dipoles (and not line dipoles).
 This results in the stretching of the sphere to an elliptical shape and having a non-uniform distribution of magnetization over the component parts.
-Using this method, as well as soft pole pieces within the design, 4.5 T in a working volume of 20 mm3 was achieved by Bloch et al. in 1998, and this was increased further to 5 T in 2002, although over a smaller working volume of 0.05 mm3.
-As hard materials are temperature-dependent, refrigeration of the entire magnet array can increase the field within the working area further, as shown by Kumada et al. This group also reported development of a 5.16 T Halbach dipole cylinder in 2003.
+Using this method, as well as soft pole pieces within the design, 4.5 T in a working volume of 20 mm3 was achieved, and this was increased further to 5 T in 2002, although over a smaller working volume of 0.05 mm3.
+As hard materials are temperature-dependent, refrigeration of the entire magnet array can increase the field within the working area further.
+This group also reported development of a 5.16 T Halbach dipole cylinder in 2003.